niess/calzone/docs/source/geometry.rst

    from the Geant4 `NIST`_ database.
 For example, :python:`"G4_H"`,
    :python:`"G4_AIR"`, etc. Depending on your application, you may not need to define your own materials.

+.. topic:: Materials scope

+   `Geant4`_ materials are defined on a global scale and are applicable to all geometries and physics.
+Each material is identified by a unique name.
+Once instanciated by `Geant4`_, a material cannot be deleted or modified.

 Materials table
 ~~~~~~~~~~~~~~~